 Choosing which 0% balance transfer credit card best suits your needs can be tricky.
 Some offer a low balance transfer fee while others have extended 0% intro offers beyond 12 months.
 Whether it’s a long balance transfer term or cash up front to help you out, we’ve compiled a list of the best 0% balance transfer credit cards.
 They come from a variety of issuers and if you have any experience with these cards, we’d love to hear about it in the comments section below.

-Citi Simplicity® Visa Card – In my opinion, the best balance transfer credit card continues to be the Citi Simplicity Visa Card as it has the longest intro offer of 0% intro APR during the first 18 months, after that the variable APR will be 12.99%-21.99%.
 The balance transfer fee for this card is at 3% ($5 minimum).
 That’s just straight up awesome for anyone new to credit who needs almost two years to make interest free payments!
-Unfortunately, the rewards program on this card is almost non-existent (as it only provides discounts on special purchases) but the Citi Simplicity Visa Card has no late fees or over limit fees, and does not carry an annual fee.
+Unfortunately, the rewards program on this card is almost non-existent (as it only provides discounts on special purchases) but the Citi Simplicity Card – No Late Fees Ever has no late fees or over limit fees, and does not carry an annual fee.